Blood Cancer

 Description

-The ECOG-ACRIN Cancer Research Group designed this trial and is conducting it with funding from the National Cancer Institute through its National Clinical Trials Network.
+The ECOG-ACRIN Cancer Research Group designed and conducted this trial with funding from the National Cancer Institute through its National Clinical Trials Network.